olliw42/mLRS-docu/docs/PARAMETERS.md

 Determines if a MAVLink RADIO_STATUS message is emitted by the Tx module.
 Effective only when in the receiver "Rx Ser Link Mode" = "mavlink" or "mavlinkX" is set.
 Can be "off", "1 Hz".

-#### Tx Buzzer ####
-Enables the buzzer, and selects what data it reflects.
-Can be "off", "LP", "rxLQ".

-LP stands for Lost Packet, and here the buzzer emits a short beep for any lost packet. rxLQ stands for receiver Link Quality, and here the buzzer beeps every second, with the beep length reflecting LQ (longer beep equals lower LQ).

 #### Tx Mav Component ####
-Enabled parameter configuration using the MAVLink parameter service.
+Enables parameter configuration via the MAVLink parameter service.
 Can be "enabled", "off".

 #### Tx Power Sw Ch ####
 The channel that is used to switch the RF power of the Tx module.
 Use in combination with the Tx Power parameter to set the maximum power that you want to be able to switch to.
 Designed for use with a 3-position switch, low / mid / high on the channel will switch between Max Power - 2, Max Power - 1 and Max Power, respectively.
 Additional power levels starting at the minimum power are available in the mid positions for advanced users needing more than 3 power levels.

+#### Tx Buzzer ####
+Enables the buzzer, and selects what data it reflects.
+Can be "off", "LP", "rxLQ".

+LP stands for Lost Packet, and here the buzzer emits a short beep for any lost packet. rxLQ stands for receiver Link Quality, and here the buzzer beeps every second, with the beep length reflecting LQ (longer beep equals lower LQ).

 ## Rx Parameters ##